Indian Crowd Savours Japanese and Korean Delicacies at AAHAR 2026

 The company plans to launch the product in India soon, adding another authentic Japanese beverage option for Indian consumers.

-Visitors are eagerly sampling Oi Ocha, the company’s ready-to-drink Japanese green tea, along with matcha-based beverages and desserts.
+Visitors were eagerly sampling Oi Ocha, the company’s ready-to-drink Japanese green tea, along with matcha-based beverages and desserts.
 The Oi Ocha brand holds a Guinness World Record as the world’s biggest-selling natural healthy ready-to-drink green tea beverage since 2019, making it one of Japan’s most recognised tea brands globally.

 Speaking to the ACN Network, Yuki Suto, International Sales Department Section 1 Manager at ITO EN, said that the company sees strong potential in the Indian market.